Ha1qal/Raja-Haiqal/Cryptography-Class/Assessments/Practical Test/Practical test 2/Practical test 2.md

 ![virustotal](Screenshots/virustotal.png)

-#### so like a real malware analysis,i try to use DIE to analyze the file to detect what kind of language it use to compile.
+#### so like a real malware analysis,i try to use DIE to analyze the file to detect what kind of language it used.Boom python language.

 ![DIE analyze](Screenshots/DIEanalyze.png)